kcelebi/riscv-assembler/README.md

     print(instr)

+### Debugger Functions

+#### hex()

+**Note that this is an overrided verison of the default hex() function**.
+This function converts an inputted string of binary to 32-bits in hexadecimal.
+There is an option to maintain leading zeros or not.
+The function usage is:

+    from riscv_assembler.utils import *

+    tk = Toolkit()

+    string  = '00000000000000000000111100110011'

+    print(tk.hex(string,leading_zero=True)) #outputs '0x00000F33'
+    print(tk.hex(string,leading_zero=False)) #outputs '0xF33'

+#### nibbleForm()

+This function takes an inputted string of unbroken binary and outputs it in nibbles separated by an inputted delimeter.
+The function usage is:

+    from riscv_assembler.utils import *

+    string  = '00000000000000000000111100110011'

+    print(nibbleForm(string, delim = '\t')) #outputs separed by tabs '0000    0000    0000    0000    0000    1111    0011    0011'

+    print(nibbleForm(string, delim = 'qqq') #outputs '0000qqq0000qqq0000qqq0000qqq0000qqq1111qqq0011qqq0011'

+#### calcJump()

+This function takes in a filename, a name of a function to jump to, and the line number of a branch statement to calculate the branch jump immediate.
+The line number should **not** just be the line number in your text editor; ignore empty lines, comments, and lines that indicate the start of a function (such as `loop:`). **Consider the first valid line as line 0**.
+The function usage is:

+    from riscv_assembler.utils import *

+    tk = Tookit()

+    print( tk.calcJump("myfile.s", )

 <!-- ### addPseudo()-->
 For functions that do not exist in the system that are used often, feel free to contact me to have it implemented.
 Most functions are readily available, however, with a growing library it is possible that a pseudo instruction or two slipped past.
 I intend on implementing functions that allow for the user to bypass any shortfalls like this (see [future plans](#future-plans) )